owais-ai/Front-end-Course/TypeScript & NodeJS/TS-class-09/README.md

 ## What is GitHub?

 ### GitHub Overview
-GitHub is a web-based platform for version control and collaboration using Git.
-It provides a centralized place to store and manage your code repositories online.
+GitHub is a web-based platform that hosts Git repositories, enabling teams to collaborate on coding projects.
+It simplifies the use of Git and offers a user-friendly interface.

 ### Features of GitHub
 1. **Repository**: A storage space for your project's code and files.